NEA Big Read Nacogdoches

 3. Which organizations in our community are participating in the NEA Big Read?

 Nacogdoches Public Library is the lead organization for the NEA Big Read in Nacogdoches.
-Our NEA Big Read partners include Nac Historic Sites, SFA Steen Library, Nacogdoches ISD, Nacogdoches Parks and Recreation, Nacogdoches Friends of the Library, Nacogdoches Farmers Market, and others.
+Our NEA Big Read partners include Stone Fort Museum, Caddo Mounds State Historic Site, Whole Again Counseling and Wellness, Nac Historic Sites, SFA Steen Library, Nacogdoches Police, Nacogdoches Fire, Nacogdoches Recreation, Nacogdoches Friends of the Library, Nacogdoches Farmers Market, Bosslight Bookstore, and others.

-4. Why did our community choose to read The House on Mango Street?
+4. Why did our community choose to read Nothing to See Here?

 5. When will the NEA Big Read in Nacogdoches take place?

-The NEA Big Read in Nacogdoches kicks off September 24, 2021 and will conclude with the Dia de los Muertos Festival on November 6th.
+The NEA Big Read in Nacogdoches kicks off September 23, 2022 and will conclude October 29.

 6. What types of events will take place during the NEA Big Read in Nacogdoches?

 The NEA Big Read Nacogdoches will kicks off at Nac Snack Friday in historical downtown Nacogdoches!
-Other events include cooking classes and demonstrations, writing workshops, book discussions in English and Spanish, home ownership workshop, jewelry making, a story walk downtown, and more!
+Other events include cooking classes and demonstrations, book discussions in English and Spanish, FAFSA workshop, jewelry making, and more!

 7. How are books selected for the NEA Big Read library?